 - Exercise:

-- Weight-Bearing Exercises: Activities that involve walking, running and jumping help build and maintain bone density.
+- Weight-Bearing Exercises: Activities that involve walking, running and jumping help strengthen your bones and improve bone density.Â

 - Muscle-Strengthening Exercises: Resistance training, such as lifting weights, helps strengthen muscles and bones.